aless80/tantrix/README.md

 # Tantrix

+## Looking back
+I started my project to learn Python.
+I am very happy with the work I did on the back-end side: the "engine" of the game is complex, also because exagonal tiles are not easy to handle.
+The rules of the game are not many but the three restriction rules needed much thought to be implemented efficiently.
+I am also happy that code is IMO nicely structured in classes.
+I am not 100% happy with the UI, and I think that is due to the TKinter module in Python.
+As far as I know deploying Python code to web applications is challenging, and for this reason I would rewrite this game in e.g. javascript.
+However, my initial aim was learning Python and seeing the game working after my efforts is great.

+## Tantrix
 Implementation of the Tantrix puzzle game in Python.
 This two player game can be played on one computer or on two clients connected to a server.
 Link to the game rules: [www.tantrix.com](http://www.tantrix.com/english/TantrixGameRules.html)